- 1 Top 6 Best Cabin Air Filter Reviews

 Available for GM vehicles, the ACDelco CF188 is an air cabin filter that brings the quality construction we would expect from the original manufacturer but does so at lower third-party prices.
 The filter’s high-quality filtration is due to its non-woven compound material that is broken down into three separate layers of filtration.
 On the outer layer, large particles are caught, while the middle layer handles smaller particles, and the final layer provides added strength to the product itself.

 With an official recommendation from GM for the company’s vehicles, drivers know they are in good hands picking up the CF188 from ACDelco.
 The design of the three-layer filter system also increases overall airflow, improving the overall performance of the HVAC system, meaning you can heat the car up or chill it down with greater efficiency.
 We do wish the company had included carbon within the filter for odor control, but nonetheless, we highly recommend this quality filter for your cabin.
+Another great cabin filter is the ATP HA-5 Carbon Activated Premium Cabin Air Filter, which significantly improves your vehicle’s ventilation by filtering 98% of bad odors and harmful gases.
 These are the best car accessories to keep the air inside healthy.

 #3 FRAM CF10134 – Best Odor AbsorptionWHY WE LIKE IT: FRAM delivers excellent filtration performance, plus stellar odor absorption with the CF10134 thanks to the inclusion of Arm & Hammer baking soda and carbon.